• Home

 The key to getting toddlers to eat fruit of any kind is to give them fruit they like.

-I see a lot of small kids get force fed and this is the worse thing for encouraging new foods!
+I see a lot of small kids get force-fed; this is the worst thing for encouraging new foods.

 Bananas seem to only work in pancakes (recipe above) and I reckon this is due to the texture.

-Ideas for fresh fruit are to add on top a dollop of cream cheese or plain yogurt (I’ve even been known to spritz a touch of squirty cream on at the weekends!)
+Ideas for fresh fruit are adding a dollop of cream cheese or plain yogurt (I’ve even been known to spritz a touch of squirty cream on weekends!)

 And for added variety of foods, as fruits are full of natural sugars, it’s a good idea to have on hand some crushed seeds.
 I only put on a teaspoon’s worth if that – maybe half a teaspoon to sprinkle on top is more than enough.